unioslo/harborapi/docs/reference/models/models.md

 # harborapi.models.models

 The canonical representation of the Harbor API models, after modifications have been made to rectify inconsistencies and errors in the official Swagger schema.
-To see the raw, unmodified models, see the [harborapi.models._models](./_models.md) module.
+To see the unmodified auto-generated models, see the [harborapi.models._models](./_models.md) module.

 ::: harborapi.models.models
     options: